barrettotte/IBMi-Book/docs/core/ibmi/os.md

 * **Physical File** - A file to contain data with a predefined format.
 * **Source Physical File** - A physical file for containing source members.
 * **Logical File** - A file that does not occupy any memory.

+The idea of a physical versus a logical file will start to make more sense when DB2 SQL is introduced. (spoiler: table vs view)

 Obviously more information will be learned as you go through this book,